 The MV Grace.
 Used by Princess Grace and the Prince of Monaco for their honeymoon, this small, luxurious ship holds a maximum of 18 passengers.
 The staff pampers but doesn’t cosset, which makes the ship feel elegant but adventurous.

 The Legend.
-“Large ship” means something different in the Galapagos than it would in, say, the Caribbean.
-Here, you’re not even allowed out with a guide unless your group is smaller than 16 people; it’s very rare to see ships with more than 100 passengers cruising the islands.
-So this 100-person ship is on the bigger side, but it’s still a favorite for its experienced guides, array of cabin categories and top-notch service.
+“Large ship” means something different in the Galapagos than it would in, say, the Caribbean, where a 2,000-passenger ship is considered small.
+Here, you’re not even allowed onto the islands with a guide unless your group is smaller than 16 people.
+With a capacity of 100 passengers, The Legend is a rarity in the Galapagos, but it’s a favorite for its experienced guides, plentiful public deck space, wide array of cabin categories, and top-notch service.
 The ship’s connecting suites and rooms are particularly good for families.
-The Eclipse.
-A close runner-up to the Legend for the same reasons: great guides and service plus a range of cabin categories.
-But it’s smaller, with room for 48 on board.

 Best ship for families

-Best-value cabin A junior suite on the Legend.
-Pay a few hundred dollars extra and you’ll get a big upgrade in cabin size and amenities: You could get more space, a balcony, or bigger windows.
+A junior suite on the Legend.
+Pay a few hundred dollars extra and you’ll get a big upgrade in cabin size and amenities.

 Cabin worth the splurge

-The Legend’s Balcony Suite Plus.
+The Legend’s Balcony Suite.
 This room has two balconies, and it’s one of the few totally wheelchair-friendly cabins on any Galapagos ship.